+Announce deals and congratulate each other across distributed teams and offices in your company-wide #sales channel.
 Share context behind the deal, like challenges and lessons, so everyone can grow together.
 It’s also nice to recognize and thank colleagues who helped get the deal across the line.

-Grow your team’s collective knowledge with public channels
+Grow your workspace's collective knowledge

 Communicating in public channels facilitates transparency and creates a searchable archive of past deals, decisions, and conversations.
-Here are a few workflows we recommend:

-- Onboarding: Invite new team members to your key sales channels.
+- Onboarding: Invite new members to your key sales channels.
 Simply following what the rest of the sales team is talking about helps them get up to speed quickly.

 - Offboarding: Similarly, communicating in Slack ensures valuable information doesn’t get locked away in archived inboxes when people leave the company.

 - Account transitions: Invite your Account Manager or Customer Success Manager to the appropriate channel(s) after a sale closes so they can catch up on deal history, key players, and more.